 Robert W. Fairlie

 Dr. Fairlie is also a published author on the subject of ethnic and racial entrepreneurship.
-His most recent book that he co-authored, Race and Entrepreneurial Success: Black-, Asian-, and White-Owned Businesses in the United States (MIT Press), was awarded Choice Outstanding Academic Title.
+His most recent book, coauthored with Alicia M. Robb, Race and Entrepreneurial Success: Black-, Asian-, and White-Owned Businesses in the United States (MIT Press, 2010), was awarded Choice Outstanding Academic Title.
 In addition to his research and academic experience, he has held consulting positions at Berkeley Economic Consulting, Charles River Associates, and Deloitte and Touche.
 He is also a member of the American Economic Association, Academy of Management, Association for Public Policy Analysis and Management, and the Society of Labor Economists.